TestArmada/magellan/README.md

 #### Running Many Tests in Parallel (Default)

-By default, `magellan` will try to run your the fastest way possible, in parallel, in the `phantomjs` browser.
+By default, `magellan` will try to run your test suite the fastest way possible, in parallel, in the `phantomjs` browser.

 To execute your tests, run:
 ```console